Wollw/Cellular-Polymaton/README.md

 License.

 ##Configuration
-The file "src/config.h" can be changed to configure the rules and cells of the automaton as well as some other options.
-The following is an explanation of the configurable options available in the file "config.h"
+The file 'src/config.h' can be changed to configure the rules and cells of the automaton as well as some other options.
+The following is an explanation of the configurable options available in that file.

 ###Required
     #define	CFG_CELL_COUNT	<size_t>